 Deciding what tax policy maximizes social welfare requires making value judgements.
 One such value judgement flows naturally from a common assumption that economists make about the diminishing marginal utility of income.
 This assumption of diminishing marginal utility argues that the value to a person of an additional dollar of income falls as their income rises.
 So, for example, $1,000 to a family making $15,000 really matters; $1,000 to a family making $15 million hardly matters at all.
 This means that a redistribution of this $1,000 from the richer to the poorer household will increase the latter’s happiness far more than it decreases the rich household’s happiness.
 In turn, optimal tax models based on diminishing marginal utility of income put a small value on the consumption of top earners compared with the consumption of an average person; in essence, the parameters of the model assume that society values redistribution.

-This means that the optimal tax is often simply the one that maximizes revenue from taxpayers in the top bracket.
+This means that the optimal tax is often simply the one that maximizes revenues from taxpayers in the top bracket.
 But what rate maximizes revenues depends on how the reported, taxable income of those at the top responds to changes in tax rates—in economics jargon, this is referred to as the elasticity of taxable income to the net-of-tax rate (ETI).
 Top taxpayers may respond to higher tax rates not just by working less or saving less (which generates some genuine economic losses for society4); they may also use accounting gimmicks to arbitrage across differing tax rates—making sure their income appears (to the IRS) to be whatever type of income will minimize their overall tax rate.
 They can also adjust the timing of income receipts or find other ways to avoid paying the higher tax rates.

 In a broad review of the empirical literature, Saez, Slemrod, and Giertz (2012) find that while there is not yet a truly convincing estimate for ETI in the long run, the best available estimates range from 0.12 to 0.4.
 Diamond and Saez (2011) show that a midrange empirical estimate for ETI corresponds to an optimal top tax rate of 73 percent.
 Medium-term estimates following tax code changes in 2013 lend further support for this midrange ETI (Saez 2016).